 If ATM fees rank among your biggest concerns, consider switching to a bank with a large network of branches and ATMs close to where you live and/or work.

 Some financial institutions will waive your monthly fee if you keep a certain amount in your account at all times (for example, $2,000).
 However, this is easier said than done.
 If this isn’t a reasonable option for you, look for a no-fee chequing account without a minimum balance requirement.

-Avoid in-branch transactions (i.e. going to the teller) as much as possible, as they will count against your monthly limit.
+Complete all your own personal banking and avoid in-branch transactions (i.e. going to the teller) as much as possible, as they will count against your monthly limit.
 Completing transactions via online, mobile or telephone banking is often free, or at least significantly cheaper in fees.
 Besides saving on fees, knowing how to complete transactions yourself is useful and empowering.
 While you’re at it, cancel your monthly mailed bill and go paperless, which will save you $2-4 a month.

 Banks offer overdraft protection plans that allow account holders to make purchases with their debit card or write cheques from their bank account even if their balance is zero.
 Basically, the bank gives you a short-term loan so you won’t be rejected at the ATM or checkout for having insufficient funds.
 However, overdraft fees are among the steepest: you could be charged $10-$35 per transaction, although some providers may charge by the day regardless of how many transactions are made.